StaticMania/keep-vue/content/docs/components/button.md

 ## Button Size Variants

 There are multiple size options available for the Button component, ranging from extra small (`xs`) to extra extra large (`2xl`).
 This allows you to adjust the button size based on your application's needs.
+To Change the button color use color props, for more details see api reference.

 ::ButtonSizeVariant
 ::

 ## Button Shape Variants

 The Button component offers two shape variants: `icon` and `circle`, giving you flexibility to create buttons with different visual appearances, whether it's for a standard button or an icon-only button.
+To Change the button color use color props, for more details see api reference.

 ::ButtonShapeVariant
 ::